Pecant-Pie/Gnome-Mod/README.md

 ## Current Features

-- Nice 3D Gnome Statue
+- 3D Gnome Statue and Offering Altar
-- Offering Altar
 - Gnome hat (item)
 - Recipes for all items/blocks.
-- Gnomes that you can spawn by right clicking the statue block with a hat (this makes you take 1 heart of magic damage).
+- Gnomes that you can spawn by using a Gnome hat on the statue block (this makes you take 1 heart of magic damage).
-- The gnomes mine nearby ores and drop the items off above a nearby altar.
+- Gnomes mine nearby ores and drop the items off in a nearby altar, dropping them above if it's full.
 - Gnomes are bound to their statue, and breaking the statue will kill all bound gnomes.
-- Each Statue may have a maximum of 5 gnomes bound it at once.
+- Each Statue may have a maximum of 5 gnomes bound to it at once.
 If a gnome dies, another may be spawned at the altar in its place.
 - Gnomes get double the drops from mining ores.
-Note that this is less drops (on average) than mining with a fortune 3 pickaxe.
+Note that this is fewer drops (on average) than mining with a Fortune III pickaxe.

-## Planned Features for Initial Release
+## Planned Features for Next Update

-- Proper 3D assets for the altar.
-- The gnomes place their items directly into the altar's inventory.
+- Port to Minecraft 1.20
+- Balance changes (how far gnomes can search for ores and whatnot)

 ## Ideas for Further Development